 - Types I and II MSDs treat waste with special chemicals to kill bacteria before the waste is discharged at sea.
 Types I and II MSDs with “Y” valves that would direct the waste overboard must be secured so that the valve cannot be opened.
 This can be done by placing a lock or non-reusable seal on the “Y” valve or by taking the handle off the “Y” valve.

 - Type III MSDs, the simplest and most common, consist of holding tanks or portable toilets.
 They require only a small storage space and are simple to operate.
 Type III MSDs have the least effect on the environment since the waste is to be taken ashore and discharged into a local sewage treatment facility.

-Vessels 65 feet or less in length may use a Type I, II, or III MSD.
-Vessels more than 65 feet in length must install a Type II or III MSD.
+Boats 65 feet or less in length may use a Type I, II, or III MSD.
+Boats more than 65 feet in length must install a Type II or III MSD.